-Inside this week’s newspaper edition, you will find 92 pages of the news you care about most – local community news and sports!
+Inside this week’s newspaper edition, you will find 54 pages of the news you care about most – LOCAL community news and sports.
 Subscriptions include the mailing of the traditional print copy, the weekly emailed E-Edition, along with giving full access to news stories as they become available here online (daily news format).
-Purchase your print or E-Edition copy before newspapers are replaced Wednesday, May 31st, 2023.
+Purchase your print or E-Edition copy before newspapers are replaced Wednesday, October 4th, 2023.

 Did You Know?